Local Heritage Grant guidelines

 How to get involved

-Before you prepare an application, you can talk with Council's Strategic Planner (Heritage) who can help you with ideas, prioritising works, suggestions to support your background research or discussing eligibility.
+Before you prepare an application, you can talk with Council's Strategic Planner Mr Vivian Straw who can help you with ideas, prioritising works, suggestions to support your background research or discussing eligibility.
 This service is free.

 - T: 02 4474 1324

-Write down or prepare a drawing of the work you propose to do and then arrange to meet the Strategy and Heritage Planner.
+Write down or prepare a drawing of the work you propose to do and then arrange to meet the Coordinator Strategy and Place.
 They might suggest that you gain specialist advice on the project by meeting with Council's Heritage Advisor, who visits Eurobodalla every month.

 Your application will be stronger if you can demonstrate why the work you propose will enhance the heritage significance of the property.
 You can gain information on your property from: